tvpsh2020/nexmo-developer/_documentation/client-sdk/getting-started/jwt-acl.md

 ---
-title: JWT and ACL overview
+title: How to create JWTs and ACLs
 description: How to create JWTs and ACLs
+navigation_weight: 4
 ---

 # JWT and ACL overview